-The right panel of FIG. 4 shows D^ , the network diameter normalized by $\sqrt{2N}$.
+The right panel of Fig. 4 shows D^ , the network diameter normalized by $\sqrt{2N}$.
 This normalization factor is applied to show that the diameter of the network scales with the diagonal of the compression cell.
 The behavior is entirely similar to that of the geodesic distance and only a small deviation is noticeable for sample E which was generated with a circular cell.
 For this reason we can attribute this minor difference to the scaling factor.

-3..
-3 Number of nodes and maximum cluster size
+3.3.
+Number of nodes and maximum cluster size

 We define a cluster as a group of nodes mutually connected.
 The total number of nodes in the network includes nodes from different clusters.
-In the inset of FIG. 5.a the total number of nodes is presented for sample A normalized by N, in semilogarithmic scale, showing that no variation appears upon increasing the network size.
-The inset of FIG. 5.b shows the result for the rest of the samples.
-The number of nodes in the network decays exponentially, the line in both figures has slope 1.9, as the force threshold $f/\langle F\rangle$ is increased beyond $f/\langle F\rangle=1$.
-Before the point $f/\langle F\rangle=1$ the number of nodes decays only slightly.
-For $f/\langle F\rangle=0$ the normalized number of nodes is not 1 implying that there are grains without any contact.
+In the inset of Fig. 5(a) the total number of nodes is presented for sample A normalized by N, in semilogarithmic scale, showing that no variation appears upon increasing the network size.
+The inset of Fig. 5(b) shows the result for the rest of the samples.
+The number of nodes in the network decays exponentially, the line in both figures has slope 1.9, as the force threshold $f/\langle F \rangle$ is increased beyond $f/\langle F \rangle = 1$.
+Before the point $f/\langle F \rangle = 1$ the number of nodes decays only slightly.
+For $f/\langle F \rangle = 0$ the normalized number of nodes is not 1 implying that there are grains without any contact.
 This is due to the frictional nature of the medium which is able to create arches surrounding one or more grains.

-Figure 5: (a) Size, in number of nodes normalized by N, of the largest cluster in the network for sample A. Inset: Total number of nodes in the network normalized by N for sample A with N=512,1024,2048. (b) Size, in number of nodes normalized by N for all the samples and N=2048.
+Fig. 5. (a) Size (in number of nodes normalized by N) of the largest cluster in the network for sample A. Inset: total number of nodes in the network normalized by N for sample A with N = 512, 1024, 2048. (b) Size (in number of nodes normalized by N) for all the samples and N=2048.
 Inset: total number of nodes for all the samples and N=2048.
 The line in both graphics has slope 1.9.

-As f/<F> increases the network disaggregate in clusters that are not connected to each other.
-In FIG. 5.a the size of the largest cluster, measured in number of grains, is shown for sample A normalized by N while FIG. 5.b shows this quantity for the rest of the samples.
-The largest cluster size dramatically drops in the vicinity of f/<F>=1 and is almost zero beyond $f/<F>\simeq 1.5$.
+As $f/\langle F \rangle$ increases the network disaggregates in clusters that are not connected to each other.
+In Fig. 5(a) the size of the largest cluster, measured in number of grains, is shown for sample A normalized by N while Fig. 5(b) shows this quantity for the rest of the samples.
+The largest cluster size dramatically drops in the vicinity of $f/\langle F \rangle = 1$ and is almost zero beyond $f/\langle F \rangle \simeq 1.5$.

-3..
-4 Properties of clusters
+Properties of clusters

-In this section we further analyze the properties of clusters as defined in the previous section.
-As it is done in percolation theory [4] we remove the largest cluster, which has yet been analyzed, and study the distribution of the sizes s of the remaining clusters for different values of the force threshold: $n(s, f/\langle F \rangle)$.
+In this section, we further analyze the properties of clusters as defined in the previous section.
+As in percolation theory [Ostojic et al., 2006] we remove the largest cluster, which has been analyzed, and study the distribution of the sizes s of the remaining clusters for different values of the force threshold: $n(s, f/\langle F \rangle)$.
 We use the samples with 2048.
-In figure FIG. 6 n(s, 1.2), the cluster size distribution for $f/\langle F \rangle = 1.2$, is shown for all samples.
-In logarithmic scale it can be fitted by a line whose slope, in this case is around 1.9.
+In Fig. 6 n(s, 1.2), the cluster size distribution for $f/\langle F \rangle =$ 1.2, is shown for all samples.
+In logarithmic scale, it can be fitted by a line whose slope, in this case is around 1.9.
 We have enough statistics only for values of $f/\langle F \rangle$ between 1 and 3 and in this range we find that the distribution of sizes behaves like $n(s, f/\langle F \rangle) \propto s^{\alpha}$ with α varying with $f/\langle F \rangle$.